- Role-based, attribute-based, & just-in-time access to infrastructure

 The same workflow would simultaneously apply to any other network resources required for that role, such as a cloud drive with sales materials or a commission tracking system.
 Additionally, if a rep were to part ways, the IT team would update the user status in the IAM system—automatically and immediately, revoking access rights to all applications.
 Alternatively, if a rep got promoted to sales manager, the workflow would automatically expand their system privileges.

 How StrongDM Simplifies Automated Provisioning

-StrongDM’s People-First Access Platform connects to all applications, data sources, clusters, and websites, which gives businesses full control of the user and resource access.
+StrongDM’s Dynamic Access Management (DAM) platform connects to all applications, data sources, clusters, and websites, which gives businesses full control of the user and resource access.
 Once connected, system administrators can facilitate cloud provisioning automation for all their applications in one central system—integrating automated access workflows into their current deployment and onboarding pipeline.

 ✨ Before StrongDM, it would take up to a week to get someone provisioned.
 With StrongDM, we can now do that in minutes.

 StrongDM is the single source of truth for automated user and group onboarding—allowing quick and secure provisioning and least privilege administration.
 In addition to developing automated provisioning workflows, teams can use StrongDM for one-click onboarding and offboarding, just-in-time access approvals, and complete granular access based on user roles or attributes.

 Automate Your User Provisioning with StrongDM

 When done manually, user provisioning for applications is time-consuming and only worsens as the business grows.
 Automated provisioning is the ultimate solution to expedite onboarding and offboarding.
 StrongDM empowers organizations with workflows that automatically grant user access and set permissions to technology resources based on the employee's role—offering a more reliable, hands-free provisioning experience that saves time and money.